davecb/Play-it-Again-Sam/cmd/runLoadTest/runLoadTest.md

   target.
 As noted above `-tps 50 -progression 10` will start with a load of 10 TPS, then 20, 30, 40 and 50.
-  This is used to find the performance at increasing load and find the inflection point in the "_/" hockey-stick curve.
+  This is used to find the performance at increasing load and make the "_/" hockey-stick curve visible.

 -duration int
 * Duration of a step (default 10)